sogaiu/janet-fiber-and-event-loop-notes/doc/ev_deadline.md

 Schedules the event loop to try to cancel the `tocancel` task as with `ev/cancel`.

-The event loop will attempt cancellation of `tocancel` if the `tocheck` fiber is resumable after `sec` seconds.
+After `sec` seconds, the event loop will attempt cancellation of `tocancel` if the `tocheck` fiber is resumable.

 `sec` is a number that can have a fractional part.